 1. Castor Oil Pack:

 Place a castor oil pack on your lower abdomen for 30-minutes to an hour each day.
-The castor oil is believed to help dissolve the cyst.
+The castor oil can help break down the cyst, and increases blood circulation.

 2. Herbal Tea Tonic: